 The facility with which people are moved about from place to place in Belgium belies the fact that the Flanders region is the most densely populated spot in Europe.
 (Cool fact: NASA astronauts even have named the concentration of lights that can be seen from outer space the “Belgian Window”.)

-Despite the large numbers of people, the queues for public transport are fast moving; the ticket prices are reasonable, and best of all the learning curve for catching on to a country’s public transport system is a relatively easy one.
+Despite the large numbers of people, the queues for public transport are fast-moving; the ticket prices are reasonable, and the best of all the learning curve for catching on to a country’s public transport system is a relatively easy one.

 Day trips are not just possible, but the way to go.